ericsonga/APCSAReview/_sources/Unit9-Inheritance/topic-9-7-Object.rst

          this.name = theName;
       }

-      /** Overriden equals method that checks if names are equal in this Person object and an the other Object.
+      /** overridden equals method that checks if names are equal in this Person object and an the other Object.
           */
       public boolean equals(Object other)